v-rgrace/Viva/Viva/learning/configure-sharepoint-content-source.md

 **Language metadata**

-1. Follow the initial steps to create a column.
+1. Follow the initial steps for creating a column.

 2. Choose Single line of text.

 3. Name the column ContentLanguage

-3. Add 2 Letter ISO standard Language-Locale code for each item.
+3. Add two Letter ISO standard Language-Locale code for each item.
 For example, for French (France) add fr_fr.
 See the list of [Supported languages](/viva/learning/viva-learning-supported-languages).

 4. In case a language isn't provided, Viva Learning sets the language of the course as English (US) or to the default language set for Viva Learning by the admin.
 Learn more about [language preferences](language-preferences.md).

 **Add the duration of the content**:

-1. Follow the initial steps to create a column.
+1. Follow the initial steps for creating a column.
 1. Choose **Number**.
 1. Name the column `ContentDuration`.
 1. Provide the duration of the content in seconds.

 **Add tags**:

-1. Follow the initial steps to create a column.
+1. Follow the initial steps for creating a column.
 1. Choose **Managed metadata**.
 1. Name the column `SkillTags`.
 1. Select **More options**.